 Clubs and Organizations

-Cornell Nolan School clubs offer students the opportunity to further develop their interests and passions in a variety of hospitality-related areas, including sales and marketing, food and beverage, real estate, entrepreneurship, and much more.
-Clubs are active throughout the academic year with a wide range of events, including bringing in industry leaders (often alumni of the school) who share their expertise, hosting charity events, and touring facilities to learn more about a particular aspect of the industry.
+Cornell Nolan School clubs offer students the opportunity to further develop their interests and passions in a variety of hospitality-related areas, travel, including sales and marketing, food and beverage, real estate, entrepreneurship, and much more.
+Clubs are active throughout the academic year with a wide range of events, including bringing in industry leaders (often alumni of the school) who share their expertise, host student led learning events in particular areas of interest, social events, and more.

 Students may join more than one club as a member and may also run for an elected officer position.
-At the beginning of each fall semester, learn more by attending the Club Fair.
+At the beginning of each Fall and Spring semester, attend Hotelie Club Fest to meet members and learn more about what you are interested in.
 You may also learn more about Nolan School clubs and organizations on CampusGroups, a web-hosted platform that creates an online community for Nolan School clubs, and for clubs and organizations at Cornell as a whole.

 More information on the below clubs can be found on Cornell University’s CampusGroups site: